-- Spray treatments targeting the tree’s canopy (up to 25-35 feet) and bark.
-Note we will not spray while it is raining or windy.
+- Our tree spraying service targets the tree’s canopy (up to 25-35 feet) and bark.
+Note: we will not spray while it is raining or windy.

-More information on insects commonly found on Minnesota trees
+More information on common tree insects found in Minnesota

 Why choose the experts from Rainbow Treecare?

 We are Minnesota’s premier licensed and insured tree experts.
 With over 45 ISA Certified Arborists on staff, we are highly skilled in assessing and performing the services that enhance the health and longevity of your trees.
 Many factors contribute to a tree’s overall health, including site-specific concerns such as nutrient levels or compacted soil.